circleci/circleci-docs/jekyll/_cci2/using-linuxvm.md

 ## Pre-installed software
 {: #pre-installed-software }

-The most up to date list of pre-installed software can be found on the [image builder](https://github.com/CircleCI-Public/circleci-server-linux-image-builder) page.
-You can also visit the [Discuss](https://discuss.circleci.com/tag/machine-images) page for more information.
+The most up to date list of pre-installed software can be found on the [Discuss](https://discuss.circleci.com/tag/machine-images) page.

 Additional packages can be installed with `sudo apt-get install <package>`.
 If the package in question is not found, `sudo apt-get update` may be required before installing it.